 For many students, the choice between matriculating into a community college and a university is difficult, with many details and implications.
-If you plan to pursue the path of higher education and do not know whether a community college or university experience is right for you, consider the following factors, including cost, class size, and overall academic value.
+If you plan to pursue the path of higher education and do not know whether a community college or university experience is right for you, consider the following factors: cost, class size, and overall academic value.
 All these factors should be considered and laid out here for you.

-To put it into perspective, community college tuition can be as little as around $3,500 per year, compared to up to around $35,000 for out of-state-students attending a public university.
-While costs are varied and depend upon a myriad of factors, it is safe to say that community college is the lower cost option, for those who consider price a major decision-informing factor.
+To put it into perspective, community college tuition can be as little as around $3,500 per year, compared to up to around $35,000 for out-of-state students attending a public university.
+While costs are varied and depend upon a myriad of factors, it is safe to say that community college is the lower-cost option for those who consider price a major decision-informing factor.

 Overall Academic Value

 Besides all the amenities mentioned, your degree is the most important aspect to consider.
 In the end, that is why you chose that college or university in the first place.
 What you want to study and how far you want to go into that study will more than likely help you decide whether a community college or a university is right for you.

 Community colleges are often known as ‘2-year’ colleges that mostly offer associate’s degree programs.
 As the term might suggest, these programs can be completed in two years or less.
 Many jobs on the market only require a two-year associate’s degree rather than a four-year bachelor’s degree, including roles like an air traffic controller or a dental hygienist.

 Community colleges are often considered as preparation for transfer to a larger university program, where students may pursue more time-intensive educational options.

 A university will likely offer longer programs such as Bachelor’s, Master’s, and Doctoral degrees.
 Depending on which one, these will take longer to complete.
 Universities typically offer a wider range of degree and program options for more specialized areas of study, which is something to be mindful of when deciding where to attend school.
 Think about your career aspirations before committing to a decision, and determine the path that makes the most sense for you and your future.